Ido Portal Workout and Diet

 ‘I’ve been eating fruits post-work for the last 14 years and I do consume nuts and seeds in limited amounts.
 Trying to eliminate those things may look like the right choice…but I will soon feel the need to replace those elements with worse things.’

-Ido Portal’s Fitness Routine
+Ido Portal’s Workout Routine

 Train Your Brain